60-day money-back on any purchase

 Square the clubface at contact to generate straighter ball flight and improved accuracy from the tee box.

-If your grip is weak and you are slicing every shot, I suggest strengthening it slightly to improve your control.
-By doing this, I mean adjusting the position of your hands so that the V-shape runs directly up to your nose.
+If your grip is weak and you are slicing every shot, it’s time to strengthen it slightly to improve your control.
+To do this, adjust the position of your hands so that the V-shape runs directly up to your nose.

 A neutral grip gives you the freedom of movement to release the club from the top of the swing for added power.

-Once you get your club into the neutral position, take some swings with the HackMotion.
-Keep this data as it will give you insight into what your wrist extension and flexion looks like with a neutral grip position.
+Once you get your club into the neutral position, swing with the HackMotion.
+Keep this data, as it will give insight into your wrist extension and flexion with a neutral grip position.

 Although Ben Hogan thrived with a cupped wrist at the top of his swing, I recommend working on bowing or at least flattening your wrist at the top.